dcodesdev/rustfinity.com/challenges/macros/description.md

 1. The macro should format the output as: `"{number} {operator} {number} = {result}"`

+2. Input Types:

+   - The macro expects integer operands only (no floating-point numbers)
+   - Both signed and unsigned integers are supported
+   - Results will also be **integers** (division rounds towards zero)

-2. Supported Operations:
+3. Supported Operations:

    - Addition (`+`)
    - Subtraction (`-`)
    - Multiplication (`*`)
    - Division (`/`)

-3. Error Handling:
+4. Error Handling:

    - Division by zero should panic with message: `"Division by zero"`
    - Invalid operators should panic with message: `"Unsupported operator: {operator}"`

-4. Support for:

-   - Positive and negative numbers
-   - Zero operations
-   - Large numbers
-   - Same number operations

 ## Hints